danishdyna/LLM/Ollama-Run.md

 # Ollama Application Platform
-This tutorial give examples on how to run Open Source LLM Modelss.
+This tutorial give examples on how to run <u>Open Source LLM</u> Models.
 The Ollama Application Platform is chosen for ease of use and being Open Source.
 Interest is inspired by the AI/GPU revolution starting with GPT-3 in 2020.